grey-fish/grey-fish.github.io/Natas/Level21.md

 ## Solution

-Reading the First section of code on Second page gives us our first hint.
+Reading the code for Second page gives us our first hint.
 Below is the Bad Code.
 It appends whatever is in the POST Body to `$_SESSION` array.
 BAD Practise !

 ```php
 if(array_key_exists("submit", $_REQUEST)) { // Take values from POST request